The policy for the Return of Federal Financial Aid Funds follows these steps:

 The return of federal financial aid is based on the type of financial aid disbursed and occurs in the following order:

 - Direct Graduate PLUS Loan (for graduate students)

 - Direct PLUS Loan (for parents of undergraduate students)

 - Iraq Afghanistan Service Grant

 If the type of financial aid the student is responsible for returning is a loan, the student is not required to immediately repay the amount since the grace period for the loan (generally six months) is invoked.
-Occasionally, a loan must be fully cancelled and the loan amount will appear on the student's University bill.
+Occasionally, a loan must be fully canceled.
+The canceled loan amount will appear on the student's University bill.